MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 Wait until you go to publish all the changes to LIVE before you (submit the redirect request to MSDN (step 17 below)](#s13).

-## <h2 id="s8"> Create a new WDCML parent topic in HW_NODES</a>
+## <h2 id="s8"> 11.
+Create a new WDCML parent topic in HW_NODES</a>
 **\[Note that this only applies to projects that are being split up - seperating conceptual from reference.\] **

 To minimize the complextity of the Hardware Dev Center HXT file, we've decided to host the new WDCML parent topic in the **HW_NODES** project.
 By being in a different WDCML project than the reference topics, we can reference projectname.hxt wholesale, simlifying the site-wide HXT and making the ref project easier to maintain.

-### Create an FWLinks for testing on MSDNStage
+### Create an FWLink for testing on MSDNStage
 In the Dev Center TOC, the link to the OP content depends on the MSDN redirects.
-But we don't want to submit those redirects until the very end of this process ([Step #17, Submit redirect request to MSDN team](#s13)).
+But we don't want to submit those redirects until the very end of this process [(Step #17, Submit redirect request to MSDN team](#s13)).
 Thus, in order to test the user experience, you'll need to use an FWLink to link to the OP content from the body of your new parent topic.

 ### Build a new "In this section" table
 Because we can't use auto_keylinks, you may want to simply copy the contents from the NFC topic shown below.
 This image is to show how simple the new parent can be and point out the FWLink.